idevmou/blackJackGame/README.md

 Let's play blackJackGame!!!!!!
 ![](img2.PNG)
 # Above image is sample of my work

-You can also see the pages available for my work - https://github.com/idevmou/blackJackGame

 How to play this game :
 <ul>
 <li>If you have total number of cards 21 you won the match</li>